iloveyii/starwars/README.md

 # Start Wars

-A small react/node app to show movies of start wars from an open API.
+A small react/node app to show movies of star wars from an open API.

 - The application contains two sub folders, backend and frontend
 - Backend is written in node and provide api data